 Disconnect the filter hoses from the skimmer fitting and the pool return fitting.

-Drain the automatic chlorinator, if you use one.
+Also drain the automatic chlorine feeder, if you use one.

-Remove all non-permanent articles such as ladders, hoses, over-the-top skimmers, etc. If you have an automatic pool cleaner, remove it and drain it completely.
+Remove all non-permanent articles from the pool.
+This includes ladders, hoses, over-the-top skimmers, floats, toys, etc. If you have an automatic pool cleaner, remove it and drain it completely.
 Lay the hoses out straight in a non-freezing location.

-Inflate and tie Air Pillows to a stationary object.
-An average-sized pool, 18' x 18', typically requires 2-3 air pillows.
+Inflate and tie air pillows to a stationary object.
+An average-sized above ground pool, 24' round, typically requires 2 air pillows.
+Anything smaller than that may only require a single air pillow.
 If you are using multiple pillows, tie them together using the grommets located on the pillow's corners.